Data Marts: What They Are and Why Businesses Need Them

 A data mart is a subject-oriented relational database commonly containing a subset of DW data that is specific to a particular business department of an enterprise, e.g., a marketing department.
 Data marts get information from relatively few sources and are small in size — less than 100 GB.
 They typically contain structured data and take less time for setup — normally 3 to 6 months for on-premise solutions.

 A data lake is a central repository used to store massive amounts of both structured and unstructured data coming from a great variety of sources.
 Data lakes accept raw data, eliminating the need for prior cleansing and processing.
-As far as the size, they can be home to trillions of files, where each file can be larger than 1,000,000 GB.
+As far as the size, they can be home to many files, where even one file can be larger than 100 GB.
 Depending on the goal, it may take weeks or months to set up a data lake.
 Moreover, not all organizations use data lakes.

 Data mart vs data warehouse vs data lake architectures